MIEC/UnityConventions/Naming.md

-The following sections will be heavily focused on how to format your names.
+The following sections will heavily on how to format names in your code.
 In programming there are three main casings:

 * camelCase
   * name starts with a lower cased letter